docker-mailserver/docker-mailserver/README.md

    - Dovecot was downgraded
 2. ELK was removed
 3. New contributing guidelines were added
-4. Added coherent styling and linting
+4. Added coherent coding style and linting
 5. Added option to use non-default network interface

 ## Includes